ru22-14/guessword-game/README.md

 <h1 align="center">Word Guess Game</h1>
-A unique Word Guess Game written in Python and played in the terminal.
+<h3 align="center">A unique Word Guess Game written in Python and played in the terminal.</h3>

 - ![this is an image](./assets/images/game-display.png)